ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    follows:

     y:
-    :  A request that the actor performing the DMARC verification check not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header.
+    :  A request that the actor performing the DMARC validation check not apply the policy, but instead apply any special handling rules it might have in place, such as rewriting the RFC5322.From header.
 The domain owner is currently testing its specified DMARC assessment policy.